Keerthika0414/finance-project/README.md

 A modular Node.js http/1.0 framework

 ## <div id="config">Config</div>
-Curie-server depends on a config file - `curie.config.js`, which has to exist in the same directory as the main file (i.e `index.ts`).
+Curie-server accepts an optional config file - `curie.config.js`, which has to exist in the same directory as the main file (i.e `index.ts`).
 It has to be in the form of:
 ```json
 {